drmlazer11/drmlazer11.github.io/_posts/2016-01-14-Mission-Statement.md

 categories: ":statue_of_liberty:"
 ---

-<p>My mission is to help others recognize, develop and utilize their God-given abilities to ease suffering and grow in love and compassion.</p>
+<p>My mission is to help others recognize, develop and utilize their God-given abilities to ease suffering and grow in goodness, love and compassion.</p>